xando/subprocess.run/docs/index.rst

 ==========================

 Python’s standard **subprocess** module provides most of the capabilities you need to run external processes from Python, but the API is thoroughly misleading.
-It requires you to check documentation every time when you are trying to do really simple thing like calling external process.
+It requires you to check documentation every time when you are trying to do really basic things related to creating external processes.

 The **subprocess.run** extension was create to run processes in a polite way.